West Linn Remembers 9/11 ... and

 The 2023 ceremony included both West Linn and Oregon City as we returned to the Historic Arch Bridge

-We gathered at 1 p.m. on Monday 9/11/23, on the Historic Arch Bridge between West Linn and Oregon City over the Willamette River for a brief ceremony to remember 9/11/01 and to honor the first responders serving us today.
+At 2 p.m. on Wednesday 9/11/24, we will again gather at on the Historic Arch Bridge between West Linn and Oregon City over the Willamette River for a brief ceremony to remember 9/11/01 and to honor the first responders serving us today.

 See the 2023 Historic Arch Bridge video here ...

 We have permission from ODOT to close the bridge for just 5 minutes, so be early to find a place to park and walk onto the bridge.
-Bring flowers for the drop and for the vases being taken back to the stations.
+Bring flowers for the drop and for the Community Thank You vases being taken back to the stations.

-After the ceremony on the bridge, as is our tradition, please help us make four vases of flowers to deliver to West Linn's first responders.
+After the ceremony on the bridge, as is our tradition, please help us make six vases of flowers to deliver to West Linn's first responders, Oregon City's PD, Clackamas Fire Station #1, .
 We will make those stops to deliver flowers, cards, and our personal thanks:

-- Clackamas Fire and Oregon City Police took vases and cards with them as they left the ceremony
+- Clackamas Fire and Oregon City Police will take bouquets and cards with them as they leave the ceremony

 Quick jump to videos ...